Wright's Coal Tar Soap: 1877: Wright dies

-Wright met an "untimely death" in Dundee in September 1877: "he caught a cold in the face, which developed into erysipelas, the inflammation extending to the brain, he succumbed with great suddenness at the age of fifty one".
+Wright met died in Dundee in September 1877 at the age of 51.
+He had erysipelas and the inflammation extending to the brain.
 Erysipelas is an acute infection of the skin and underlying fat tissues, usually caused by the streptococcus bacteria.

-Two of his sons, Charles Foster, born 1859, and Herbert Cassin, born 1863, in Clapham, Surrey, followed their father's footsteps into the wholesale drug trade.
+Two of his sons, Charles Foster, born 1859, and Herbert Cassin, born 1863, in Clapham, Surrey, followed their father into the wholesale drug trade.
 Herbert remained on the board of directors into the 20th century.
 The eldest son, William Valentine Jr., born 1854, listed his occupation as "gentleman", while the youngest son, Sydney Faulconer, became a physician and surgeon.

 1892: Charles Booth interview

 In 1892, as part of a survey into life and labour in London, the social researcher Charles Booth interviewed Charles Umney.
 The original record is in the archives of the British Library of Political and Economic Science:

 Mr Charles Umney of Wright, Layman, Umney 50 Southwark Street, S.E.
 Manufacturing Druggists.
-Employ 68 hands, Wages pw: 27/- to 32/- employment perfectly regular - the busiest months being Jan.
+Employ 68 hands, Wages pw: 27/- to 32/- employment perfectly regular – the busiest months being Jan.
 Feb. and March, when there is most illness about.
 Everything turned out by a manufacturing druggist has to be supervised with the greatest care, as the retail chemist is never generally blamed for mistakes in prescriptions.
-The original sin may lie at the door of the manufacturer - for this reason over every department is placed an expert, a man who has passed examinations in chemistry, under the Pharmaceutical Society, & who is absolutely responsible for the smallest product of his shop.
+The original sin may lie at the door of the manufacturer – for this reason over every department is placed an expert, a man who has passed examinations in chemistry, under the Pharmaceutical Society, & who is absolutely responsible for the smallest product of his shop.
 During the 18 years of Mr Umney's experience two mistakes only had occurred.
 It is to the interest of this manufacturer to take all pains possible to avoid such accidents, as he may at any time be called upon to pay heavy damages should an accident occur.
 The raw drugs are exposed for sale once a week at some place near the docks.
 London used formerly to be the drug market of the world, but of late years other cities have attracted a part of this business, especially Antwerp, Amsterdam & New York.
 It is practically necessary to examine every bale before buying, & not be content with samples, as the greatest deceptions are sometimes practised.
-The chemicals are obtained from various parts of the country from chemical manufacturers - and are made up into drugs on the premises.
-Mr Umney was very bouttoné - I was not taken over his factory.
-There are 7 or 8 manufacturing druggists in London & the number of actual workpeople employed would not amount to more than a few hundred.
+The chemicals are obtained from various parts of the country from chemical manufacturers – and are made up into drugs on the premises.
+Mr Umney was very bouttoné – I was not taken over his factory.
+There are 7 or 8 manufacturing druggists in London & the number of actual workpeople employed would not amount to more than a few hundred."